Getting started with automated webinars and want to make the most of each video?

 Keep in mind, we travel a lot, so portability is a key factor in the decisions we’ve made.

 Our favorite recording option is to pair an iPhone with Camo!
-Camo is an easy-to-use desktop and mobile app that turns your iPhone into an amazing webcam with DSLR-level quality.
-Android user?
-No sweat.
-The version for Android is currently in beta.
+Camo is an easy-to-use desktop and mobile app that turns your iPhone or Android into an amazing webcam with DSLR-level quality.

-For lighting, we use a small light from Lume Cube ($79.95) that sticks on to the back of a laptop.
-It’s travel-friendly and lets you adjust the brightness and softness of the light.
+If you’re traveling, Lume Cube ($79.95) is a great option that sticks onto the back of a laptop.
+We love that it lets you adjust the brightness and softness of the light.

-A portable green screen ($89.99 from Amazon) serves as the background for our videos.
+A portable green screen ($49.99 from Amazon) serves as the background for our videos.
 It lets us record in small spaces without having to worry about finding a good place to shoot.
 We just swap out the background later in Camtasia.
+A green screen isn’t required unless you find yourself wanting to hide your background – in which case it’s a very wise purchase!

 All-in-One: Soapbox Station by Wistia

-Finally, a simple but comprehensive option is to use Soapbox by Wistia, a plug-in that allows you to record your screen and from your webcam simultaneously.
+Finally, a simple but comprehensive option is to use Soapbox by Wistia, a plug-in which allows you to record your screen and from your webcam simultaneously.
 From there, you can also make simple edits.
-Wistia also offers a list of basic hardware suggestions they’ve compiled to create what they call the Soapbox Station, which you can check out here.
+Wistia also offers a list of basic hardware suggestions they’ve compiled to create what they call the Soapbox Station, which you can checkout here.

 We’ll only send you things we think you’ll enjoy.